 Before joining Mayer Brown, Mitchell was an Assistant United States Attorney in the US Attorney’s Office for the Southern District of Ohio.
-In that role, Mitchell advised trial prosecutors with strategy issues; briefed numerous, complex appeals; and argued several cases before the US Court of Appeals for the Sixth Circuit.
-As lead appellate counsel for the Government, he obtained reversals of district court evidentiary rulings, including in important hate crime and narcotics prosecutions.
+In that role, Mitchell served as lead appellate counsel in numerous complex appeals and argued six cases before the US Court of Appeals for the Sixth Circuit.
+As lead counsel, he obtained reversals of district court evidentiary rulings, including in important hate crime and narcotics prosecutions.
 Mitchell began his legal career as a clerk to Judge Amalya L. Kearse of the US Court of Appeals for the Second Circuit.